Personal profile

 Alison has developed an emerging research program with CSU Indigenous Academic Fellow, Annette Gainsford, on the incoporation of Indigenous perspectives in law and criminology curriculum.
 Alison founded Charles Sturt University's law program and the Centre for Law and Justice prior to coming to the University of Canberra.
 Alison was Head of the Canberra Law School from 2020 to early 2023.

 Alison has a Bachelor of Laws (Hons) from UTS, a Bachelor of Arts (Hons)(Criminal Justice and Criminology) from Monash University, a Master of International Humanitarian Action from Ruhr University (Germany) and a PhD from Monash University for which Alison won the Mollie Holman Medal.
 Alison previously worked in private practice and with Legal Aid, including stints at Mallesons Stephen Jaques, Maurice Blackburn Cashman and Victoria Legal Aid.
-Alison has undertaken consultancies with the Centre for Peace and Conflict Studies in Cambodia and now serves on their Board.
-Alison is also on the Board of Companion House, Canberra.
+Alison has undertaken consultancies with the Centre for Peace and Conflict Studies in Cambodia and previously served on their Board (2021-2024).
+Alison is also on the Board of Companion House, Canberra as Secretary.

 Education/Academic qualification